Pump Sizing in District Heating Networks

 Central pump concept

-In the central concept, one or more main circulation pumps are located in the heating plant.
-They generate the required differential pressure for the entire network.
-At the transfer stations, differential pressure controllers or control valves regulate the flow rate to each individual consumer.
+In the central concept, one or more main circulation pumps sit in the heating plant and generate the differential pressure for the entire network.
+At the transfer stations, differential pressure controllers or control valves set the flow rate to each consumer.

 Decentralised pump concept

-Here, circulation pumps are installed at every heat transfer station and each one only overcomes the local pressure loss and its share of the network pressure loss.
-The network itself has little or no centrally generated differential pressure.
-This concept is typical for passive cold district heating networks, in which the brine circulation pumps integrated into the heat pumps provide the circulation.
+Here a circulation pump is installed at every heat transfer station, and each one overcomes only the local pressure loss plus its share of the network pressure loss.
+The network itself carries little or no centrally generated differential pressure.
+This concept is typical for passive cold district heating networks, where the brine circulation pumps built into the heat pumps provide the circulation.

 Hybrid concepts

-In practice, hybrid approaches are often chosen: a central pump generates a base differential pressure that covers most of the network losses.
-At distant consumers, additional booster pumps support the supply.
-This can improve the overall energy efficiency compared to a purely central concept.
+In practice, hybrid approaches are common.
+A central pump generates a base differential pressure that covers most of the network losses, and additional booster pumps support the supply at distant consumers.
+This can lift the overall energy efficiency above a purely central concept.

 Dimensioning: flow rate and pump head